-May 19, 2014

-USCIS Attn: I-140

-P.O.
-Box 660128

-Dallas, TX 75266
+USCIS Nebraska Service Center

+850 S. Street

+Lincoln, NE 68508

 Re: I-140 Immigration Petition in EB1-Extraordinary Ability for Dr. Clement Riedel

 Dear Sir or Madame,

 It is my pleasure to express the strong support of Dr. Clement Riedel's petition for the EB 1 -Extraordinary Ability (I-140 Form) to obtain permanent residence status in the United States.
 I would like to underline that his outstanding achievements in research will be of benefit for United States.